AliciaHdj/NER-Project/README.md

 **Group 16 | Alicia HEDDADJ - Aliyah PARFAIT | CDI**

 This repository contains the code and experiments for developing a NER model using various machine learning algorithms.
 The focus of this project is on exploring tree-based classifiers, from simple decision trees to more complex models like Random Forest and LightGBM (LGBM), and compare their performance to more complex, transfomer-based ones such as BERT.
 Through this approach, our aim was to build a robust NER model by applying the knowledge acquired in class to deepen our understanding of concepts like feature extraction, model selection, and performance evaluation. <br>
-Our whole approach is deailed in the corresponding written report (Ma513_16__AliciaHEDDADJ_AliyahPARFAIT.pdf), and our final results can be found in Predictions.zip.
-The Models.zip file containing our models is available in the latest release.
+Our whole approach is deailed in the corresponding written report (Ma513_16_AliciaHEDDADJ_AliyahPARFAIT.pdf), and our final results can be found in Predictions.zip.
+The **Models.zip** file containing our models is available in the **latest release**.

 **Table of Contents**<br>
 - [Installation](#installation)